sastatic/ProtonPyBridge/README.md

-# ProtonPyBridge
+# Proton Py Bridge

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

 ## Overview

-ProtonPyBridge is a third-party, open-source ProtonMail bridge implemented in Python.
+Proton Py Bridge is a third-party, open-source ProtonMail bridge implemented in Python.
 It is designed for power users and intended to run on a server.
 The project supports CardDAV, IMAP, and SMTP, providing compatibility with standard protocols.

 ### Dependency: Proton Python Client